Standard Test Method for Drop Test of Loaded Containers by Free Fall

-Factors to be considered in a drop test
+Factors to Be Considered in a Drop Test

-This test method therefore has to be combined with other technical documents such as an ISTA testing standard.
+This test method, therefore, has to be combined with other technical documents such as an ISTA testing standard.
 These technical documents will dictate test parameters such as drop height and drop orientation and whether all drops need to be done on one single sample or not.
 For example, the ISTA 3A standard for regular shape packages requires a total of 17 drops to de carried out in different orientations on the same.

-Typical Experimental parameters for ASTM D5276 testing:
+Typical Experimental Parameters for ASTM D5276 Testing

-Number of Samples: 3 unless otherwise specified
+- Number of Samples: 3 unless otherwise specified

 - Sample conditioning: must be defined

-Drop height: must be defined
+- Drop height: must be defined

-Drop orientation: must be defined
+- Drop orientation: must be defined

-Number of drops: must be defined
+- Number of drops: must be defined

-Conditioning and testing Temperature: Ambient unless otherwise specified
+- Conditioning and testing Temperature: Ambient unless otherwise specified

-Conditioning and testing relative humidity: Ambient unless otherwise specified
+- Conditioning and testing relative humidity: Ambient unless otherwise specified

 If you have any questions about packaging testing including the ASTM D5276 Test, we invite you to contact our material testing lab.
-We will be happy to answer your questions and help you with your packaging tests requirements.
+We will be happy to answer your questions and help you with your packaging test requirements.